terrycojones/crossbarwww/website/crossbario/docs/Pattern-Based-Subscriptions.md

 WAMP offers two matching mechanisms to cover use cases such as these:

-* prefix subscriptions
+* prefix matchin
-* wildcard subscriptions
+* wildcard matching

 ## Prefix Matching